-Being single and full-time working suggests that your dog will be left by itself for long periods during the day.
+Being single and working full-time suggests that your dog will be left alone for long periods during the day.

-This means that you need to take into account how your pet will entertain itself along with the aspect of feeding and toileting needs.
+This means that you need to consider how your pet will entertain itself along with the aspect of feeding and toileting needs.

-The most suitable dog would be from a breed that doesn’t require lots of maintenance and enjoys being alone.
+The most suitable dog would be from a breed that doesn’t require much maintenance and enjoys being alone.

 Dogs that can be left alone

-Chihuahua is a very small dog in size and would be perfect for someone living in a flat, maisonette, or smaller house.
-Chihuahuas love sleeping and spend a lot of time snuggling down in their beds.
-This makes it the perfect breed to be left alone during your working hours.
+Chihuahua is a very small dog and would be perfect for someone living in a flat, maisonette, or smaller house.
+Chihuahuas love sleeping and spend much time snuggling down in their beds.
+This makes it the perfect breed to be left alone during work hours.

-Greyhound is a breed renowned for its speed and will enjoy its time in a park or a running track.
+Greyhound is a breed renowned for their speed and will enjoy their time in a park or a running track.
 However, greyhounds are lazy and love sitting around and sleeping most of the time.

 French Bulldog is the easiest dog breed to get on if you are single and working.
 Its medium size is perfect for smaller dwellings.
 It loves being in the home and relaxing and only needs to be taken for walks twice a day.

-Chow Chow this beautiful breed makes for the perfect pet for singles that are away for long hours during the day.
-It only needs a walk a day, is extremely cuddly and friendly, and easy to take care of.
+Chow Chow, this beautiful breed, makes for the perfect pet for singles that are away for long hours during the day.
+It only needs a walk a day, is extremely cuddly, friendly, and easy to take care of.